This blog was originally published on July 24, 2020.

 November 2 Measures

 Significant public health measures were introduced on November 2, including moving the Winnipeg Metro Region to the critical (red) level.
-Further details of the changes implemented in November can be found in our blog.
+On November 12, all regions of Manitoba moved to the critical (red) level and will remain in the critical (red) level until at least January 8, 2021.
+Further details of the changes implemented since November 2 can be found in our blog.

 Individuals and corporations who violate emergency and public health orders may face fines of up to $50,000 or $500,000, and/or six months or up to a year in prison, or be issued a ticket.